EmmanuelChristianos/EmmanuelChristianos.github.io/docs/blog/networking.md

 Setup
 {: .fs-2 .fw-200 .label .label-green .px-1 .py-0 .d-inline-block .mt-2}

+Setting up an Linux Virtual Machine (Which is what VirtualBox is allowing us to do) is almost identical on both windows and Mac so the steps below are universal for both operating systems.

 1. Go to [Virtual Box Downloads](https://www.virtualbox.org/wiki/Downloads){: .fs-4 .md-0 .mr-0 } click on the platform package that corresponds with your operating system and download VirtualBox
 <img src="https://emmanuelchristianos.github.io//assets/images/networking/virtualboxdownload.png">
 2. Next head to [Ubuntu Downloads](https://ubuntu.com/download/desktop){:.fs-4 .md-0 .mr-0 } And click download